 Ah, summer– a season full of beaches, lakes, pools, backyard barbecues.
 The lazy days of summer often find us in comfy clothes, barefoot, or slipping on a pair of flip flops.

 But is this summer shoe staple really safe?
 Here’s a look at three reasons to think about ditching the flip flop.

 Germs, germs, everywhere.

-Not only do flips flops pick up all kinds of germs (as do most shoes), but they leave your foot completely exposed, making your feet more vulnerable to bacterial, viral, and fungal infections.
+Not only do flip flops pick up all kinds of germs (as do most shoes), but they leave your foot completely exposed, making your feet more vulnerable to bacterial, viral, and fungal infections.

 This test done by the TODAY show and the University of Miami found 18,000 bacteria making themselves at home on one pair of flip flops.
 This bacteria included fecal matter, respiratory germs, and Staphylococcus aureus.

 The test also examined a pair of flip flops worn into a public restroom in comparison to another pair NOT worn into a public restroom.

 The pair worn into the restroom housed 13,900 more bacteria than the other pair.